jduarte/immortus/README.md

     end

     def meta(job_id)
-      # if meta method is defined, the returned hash will be added in every verify request (job_id is always sent)
+      # if meta method is defined, the returned hash will be added in every verify request
       job = find(job_id)

       {